michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Fixed: a bug in the demo plugin that custom taxonomies were not added.
+* Added: the *size* field type.

 = 2.0.1 =
 * Fixed: a bug that admin setting notices were displayed twice in the options-general.php page.